|This is an unofficial version.

 127(3) An order of the Board determining rates, tolls and other charges may be made with retroactive effect from a day specified in the order.

-128(1) A certified copy of any order made by the Board, exclusive of the reasons therefor, may be filed in the office of the Registrar of the Court of Queen's Bench, whereupon the order shall be entered in the same way as a judgment or order of that court and is enforceable as such.
+128(1) A certified copy of any order made by the Board, exclusive of the reasons therefor, may be filed in the office of the Registrar of the Court of King's Bench, whereupon the order shall be entered in the same way as a judgment or order of that court and is enforceable as such.

 129 The Board may at any time rehear or review any application before deciding it and may, by order, rescind or vary any order made by it.